equinix/metal-cli/README.md

 Once installed, shell completion can be enabled (in Bash) with `source <(packet completion bash)` (or for some versions of Bash, `eval "$(packet completion bash)").

-Check `packet completion -h` for instructions to use in other shells.
+Check `metal completion -h` for instructions to use in other shells.

 ## Authentication